 Polynesian Armband Tattoo

 Tiki plays a very important role in Polynesian culture.
-Tiki’s organs are often separately drawn to represent different meanings.
 For example, nose symbols mean sniffing danger before its coming.
 Tiki’s eyes, nose, mouth and side faces are all important design elements and most Polynesian tattoo designs contain one or more tiki symbols.

-Shark teeth is another fish symbol which is very popular among Polynesian tattoo fans.
+Shark teeth are another fish symbol which is very popular among Polynesian tattoo fans.
 Nearly over 50% Polynesian tattoo designs have shark teeth symbols embedded in.
-It’s also called “niho mano” in Polynesian language.

 Shark teeth usually represent shelter or coverage, guidance, power, ferocity, adaptability, etc. In Polynesian legend, sharks also represent the god of Polynesian people.